 Being awesome in difficult moments is a mindset and it comes from the top.
 When you, and your team, believe in your brand and know what it stands for, it’s more instinctive to act in your customers’ best interests.

-Don’t let your customers feel like you’re indifferent.
-Empathy is really important when it comes to customer service.
-Your customers want to feel like you understand.
-When it’s all going wrong, tell your customers that you understand how they must feel at the situation, and try and sound sincere.
+Don’t let clients feel like you’re indifferent.
+Empathy is critical when it comes to customer service.
+Your copywriting clients want to feel listened to.
+When it’s all going wrong, tell your clients that you understand how they must feel in this, and try and sound sincere.

-If it’s more than you in your business, empower your team to help your customers.
+If it’s more than you in your business, empower your team to help your clients.
 No one likes being palmed off and passed around like a rubbish Christmas present.
-Hire people who will be passionate about your customers and your brand and give them what they need to be awesome.
+Hire people who will be passionate about your clients and your brand and give them what they need to be awesome.

 When you’d rather tell someone to shove off, take a deep breath, put a smile on your face and remember this is exactly when you need to be awesome.
 It might sound like advice from Pollyanna but taking a few seconds to adjust your mindset can make all the difference.
 Tell yourself that this is the time to be awesome.
 And be awesome.